neo4j-drivers/neo4j-drivers.github.io/bolt/bolt-protocol-message-specification-4.md

 #### connection.recv_timeout_seconds - 4.3

-Maximum amount of time (in seconds) for which a connection may remain in idle following a request before drivers should consider it stale.
+Maximum amount of time (in seconds) for which a connection may remain idle following a request before drivers should consider it stale.

 The server will ensure that a chunk (or `NOOP` chunk) will be transmitted at least once per timeout period.
 Drivers